 Spotting a Learning Disorder

-The question, what is a learning disability, is an excellent starting place.
-It’s also important that you know how to spot signs of a learning disability.
+It’s important that you know how to spot signs of a learning disability because the earlier the intervention, the better the outcome is likely to be.
 For example, a few common signs include:

 - Excessive trouble reading